Periods of continued fractions and volumes of modular knots complements: Sequences of closed geodesics on punctured hyperbolic surfaces whose canonical lift complement volumes is bounded by the length

 \end{proof}

-Let $\Sigma$ be a puntured hyperbolic surface of genus $g$ with $k$ punctures (the only restriction that $k=2\Mod g,$ if $g> 1).$ We use the same sequences of finite sets of closed geodesics $\{\widetilde{\gamma_n}\}$ considered in Corollary \ref{nub}, and the pull-back hyperbolic metric of $\Sigma$ induced by the $d_{\Sigma}$-fold covering map to $\Sigma_{mod}.$ .2cm By Theorem \ref{ub}, Corollary \ref{nub} and Claim \ref{qi-l} we have that\string:
+Let $\Sigma$ be any punctured hyperbolic surface of genus $g$ with $k$ punctures.
+We use the same sequences of finite sets of closed geodesics $\{\widetilde{\gamma_n}\}$ considered in Corollary \ref{nub}, and the pull-back hyperbolic metric of $\Sigma$ induced by the $d_{\Sigma}$-fold covering map to $\Sigma_{mod}.$ .2cm By Theorem \ref{ub}, Corollary \ref{nub} and Claim \ref{qi-l} we have that\string:

 \end{proof}